Why Collect Coins?

 There are different types of metal that you can find in the market.
 There are also metal detectors specifically designed for hunting coins which will give you a signal as soon as they can detect a coin.
 But general models of metal detectors will also work in this field.

 Hunting coins will be easier if some specific features are built into your metal detector.
 The most important feature is target identification which will allow you to determine what the target object is before you start to dig it up.

-Some metal detectors have LCD display on them which will show whether the target is iron, a nickel, dime, quarter, metal cap or something else.
+Some metal detectors have an LCD display on them which will show whether the target is iron, a nickel, dime, quarter, metal cap, or something else.
 The audio signal can also give you an idea about the detected object.

 Different types of objects have different types of signal frequencies.
 For example, iron nails tend to give a lower frequency sound signal, whereas coins tend to give a higher frequency sound signal.

 Most of the metal detector units have a function of discrimination which will allow you to weed out the unneeded trash metals.
 A depth indicator will tell you how deep the target object is in the ground.

 If you keep these features in mind, you will surely be able to hunt coins better than any other new coin hunter.

 Ans: You can use baking soda and water to clean saltwater coins.
 In some cases, table salt and water are also enough.